samb271/neuroshed/README.md

 # neuroshed

-Reusable PyTorch building blocks (attention, transformer blocks, embeddings, norms) shared across projects.
+Reusable PyTorch building blocks and models (attention, transformer blocks, embeddings, norms, ViT, etc..).
+These are *not* meant to be SOTA.
+They're lean implementations to unify and accelerate my own research projects.
+Certain design decisions, such as RMSNorm and GELU, are hardcoded.

 ## Install